line/armeria/gradle/scripts/README.md

   - Publishing to a Maven repository

 - Full exception logging is enabled for tests.
+- JUnit platform is enabled for tests if the project depends on `junit-jupiter-engine`.
 - Checkstyle validation is enabled using `checkstyle` plugin if Checkstyle configuration file exists at `<project_root>/settings/checkstyle/checkstyle.xml`